AdobeDocs/campaign-standard.en/help/sending/using/predictive.md

 >
 >These predictive capabilities only apply to email deliveries.
 >
->Campaign needs at least one month of data to produce significant results.
+>The model needs at least one month of data to produce significant results.

 ### Access profile scores{#access-predictive-send-time-scores}